Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 Official withdrawal from the College through the Dean of Students results in the grade of WD.

 Courses needed to fulfill distribution requirements, or the minimum requirements of a major or minor, may not be taken on a Credit/No Credit basis.
-Courses taken on a credit/no credit basis do not count in determining full-time enrollment status.
+Courses taken on a Credit/No Credit basis during the Fall or Spring semester do not count in determining enrollment status.
+However, courses taken during the Summer Semester via the Course Share program, which are also graded on a Credit/No Credit basis, do count in determining enrollment status.

 Change in the status of courses to or from Credit/No Credit must be completed during the first four weeks of a full semester course or the first two weeks of a half-semester course.
 Students may not petition for a grade for courses being taken on a Credit/No Credit basis after these deadlines.

-A student may exercise the CC/NC grading option for a full credit course after the start of the 7th week of the semester and until the deadline for withdrawing from the course with a W. A student may exercise the CC/NC grading option for a half-credit course after the start of the 4th week of the course and until the deadline for withdrawing from the course with a W.
+A student may exercise the Conversion to Credit grading option for a full credit course after the start of the 7th week of the Fall or Spring semester and until the deadline for withdrawing from the course with a W. A student may exercise the Conversion to Credit grading option for a half-credit course in the Fall or Spring semester after the start of the 4th week of the course and until the deadline for withdrawing from the course with a W. Deadlines for exercising the Conversion to Credit grading option for a Summer semester course may vary.
+For all semesters, these deadlines will be identified on the Academic Calendar.
+To exercise the Conversion to Credit grading option, the student files his request with the signed approval of his academic advisor in the Registrar's Office by the stated deadline.

 A course grade of CC does not fulfill prerequisite requirements for other courses and does not meet requirements for a major or a minor.
-Grades of CC may be accepted as fulfillment of co-requisite requirements in a major at the discretion of academic departments or program committees.
-A grade of CC is not sufficient to earn credit for a prior course in a subject area (i.e. "back credit") on the basis of an AP, IB, CLEP, or other placement examination score, including Wabash placement examinations.
+Grades of CC may be accepted as fulfillment of co-requisite or collateral requirements for a major or minor at the discretion of academic departments or program committees.
+A grade of CC is not sufficient to earn credit for a prior dual credit course in a subject area (i.e. "back credit") for which the student received both high school and college credit.

-Only one course with a grade of CC can be applied to a single distribution area in a student’s degree program.
-The following courses are not eligible for the CC/NC grading option: Freshman Tutorial (FRT-xxx); Freshman Colloquium/Enduring Questions (FRC-xxx); and ENG-101 Composition.
+A student can only apply one course with a grade of CC to a single distribution area.
+The following courses are not eligible for the CC/NC grading option: FRT-101; FRC-101; and ENG-101 Composition.

 The decision to exercise the CC/NC grading option in a course is final and irreversible.
 The signature of the student’s advisor is required to exercise the CC/NC grading option.